-- 2. TRC is refining its issue rating criteria to provide guidelines on issue ratings for corporate sectors in Taiwan.
-The criteria describes how, for obligations issued by the corporate sector, issue ratings may be equivalent to or notched down or notched up from the corporate credit ratings as a result of various analytical considerations. - 3.
-These criteria are related to only long-term issue ratings on the TRC scale and do not affect any Standard & Poor's global scale ratings assigned to Taiwanese issuers.
-The notching process will be based from the issuer rating of TRC scale ratings, rather than S&P global scale ratings.
+• These criteria are related to only long-term issue ratings on the TRC scale and do not affect any S&P Global Ratings' global scale ratings assigned to Taiwanese issuers.
+The notching determinations for TRC scale ratings relate to the TRC scale issuer ratings, rather than S&P Global Ratings' global scale ratings.
 Moreover, these criteria do not address short-term ratings or other non-TRC scale ratings.